The Literary Theme Ontology for Media Annotation and Information Retrieval: Results

 \subsection{Comparisons with Related Knowledge Curation Systems}

-The LTO constitutes, to the authors' knowledge, the first bona fide ontology of literary themes.
+The LTO constitutes, to the authors' knowledge, the first comprehensive ontology of literary themes.
 Traditional scholarship in literary studies occasioned numerous reference works containing lists of themes~\cite{Seigneuret1988, McClintonTemple2010, Armstrong2001}.
 Themes lists also abound on the web.
 The Encyclopedia of Science Fiction website~\cite{SFE2019}, which features an invaluable list of science fiction themes, is one example of immediate relevance to the LTO.
 Moreover, there is nowadays a growing number of wikis focused on the curation of terms that overlap in scope with the LTO, including, TV Tropes~\cite{tvtropes2019}, the Alien Species Wiki~\cite{alienspecies2019}, and Non-alien Creatures Wiki~\cite{nonaliencreatures2019}.
 The terms on wikis are typically organized into categories, rather than fully fleshed out hierarchies.
-Ontologies have been and continue to be used to model information in the humanities.
-Relevant to literary and film studies is the \textit{Noctua literaria} ontology, which is an ontology of literary characters~\cite{zoellner2009}.
-More recently, Fabio Coitti has advanced a more general ontological framework of narrative that includes characters as a special case~\cite{Ciotti2016}.
-OntoMedia is a long-established ontology that includes a hierarchical classification scheme quite relevant to setting~\cite{Jewell2005}.
-And most recently, Damiano \textit{et al.} have published The Ontology of Drama~\cite{Damiano2019}, dubbed Drammar, with a view toward formally encoding the domain of dramatic media.
-Lastly, it will be noted that Bartalesi and Meghini~\cite{bartalesi2009} and Khan \textit{et al.}~\cite{Khan2016} do treat literary themes ontologically, but in the context of knowledge curation in specialized corpora of classical texts.